 The document incorrectly states at page 19 that "there are currently no defined uses" for the Capability attribute.
 This is currently not true, as ARC clients rely on these Capabilities to discover services and endpoints.
 A more accurate survey by EGI should be enforced among the key middlewares before writing down such statements.
 The coming EMI Execution Service[EMIES] interface makes extensive use of these capabilities to describe features of its unique Endpoints.

+SB: I will remove that comment, and simply say that the correct Capabilities should be published according to the schema.

 2.3 Other general remarks.